blocksds/sdk/readme.rst

 If you are on Windows, you need to install MinGW, WSL or similar.

 However, there are Docker images of BlocksDS that can be used in any OS.
-They usee more disk space than the native installation, but they may be needed in some cases.
+They require more disk space than the native installation, but they may be needed if a native installation isn't possible.

 Docker
 ======